ninjomcs/metar-taf-parser-msfs/README.md

 # ✈️ [metar-taf-parser](https://aeharding.github.io/metar-taf-parser)

+This fork enables use in Coherent GT (MSFS)

 Parser for METeorological Aerodrome Reports (METARs) and Terminal Aerodrome Forecasts (TAFs).
 This is a port of [python-metar-taf-parser](https://github.com/mivek/python-metar-taf-parser) to Typescript with some additional features.

 [Check out the demo here](https://aeharding.github.io/metar-taf-parser)